rendicott/uggly/doc/README.md

 <a name="uggly-Page"></a>

 ### Page
+In order for a server to serve any content it must implement the Page service which returns PageResponse for a given PageRequest

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|